2026 Tennessee House of Representatives election: District 18

 The 18th district is located in East Tennessee and consists of several Knoxville suburbs in southern and western Knox County.
 The district is situated around I-75 and West Knoxville and includes the communities of Amherst, Cedar Bluff, Rocky Hill, Bearden, Sequoyah Hills, Lakemoor Hills, Topside, Mount Olive, and Bonny Kate.
 Incumbent Republican Elaine Davis has represented the district since 2023.
+In 2024, Donald Trump won the district with a margin of 9.5%.